LearnWithSubhasis/Cloud-Infra-Cost/databricks/ch4/README.md

 >
 3. Correlating information between clusters and jobs, to find out which jobs are run against which clusters
 >
 4. Jobs run history, run time
+>
+5. Cluster Events

 #### B. Push the information into Database (MySQL) tables